eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

   --attributes="departLane=\"best\" departSpeed=\"max\" departPos=\"random\""
 ```

-The above attriutes would make the vehicles be distributed randomly on their
+The above attributes would make the vehicles be distributed randomly on their
 starting edges and inserted with high speed on a reasonable lane.

 !!! note